r0pchain/wigler/README.md

 # Requirements

 - Python 3
-- wygle Python package, set up with your WiGLE key in the config
+- pygle Python package, set up with your WiGLE key in the config (https://pypi.org/project/pygle/)

 # Usage